obsidiansystems/beam-automigrate/README.md

 # Getting started (User guide/reference)

-For a complete working example refer to the `src/Database/Beam/Migrate/Example.hs` module.
-There is also a smaller-scale example available at `src/Database/Beam/Migrate/Example/ForeignKeys.hs`, which has been used to write this guide.
+For a complete working example refer to the `examples` folder.
+There is also a smaller-scale example available at `example/ForeignKeys.hs`, which has been used to write this guide.

 ## Deriving an AnnotatedDatabaseSettings